Manboy17/railroad/doc/Documentation.md

 #### Implementation:
 (The code was developed by understanding the Prim's logic in the sheets)

 MCST algorithm, used with Prim algorithm to find the minimum possible total edge weight.
 For this implementation, I have used MyMinHeap (priority queue) to keep the edges to explore with the lowest weight first, MyHashMap to kepp track of explored nodes.
 Firstly, we add the first node to visisted (can be any node), then we add all the edges connected to the start node to the priority queue.
 While queue is not empty, we get the edge with the lowest weight from the queue.
 If the destination node of this node has already been visisted, we continue the process.
 If this is not true, we then add edge to the result graph and immediately mark the connected node as visited.
 After that, we again look for its neighbours.
-If these connected nodes have npt been visited yet, we add them to the queue.
+If these connected nodes have not been visited yet, we add them to the queue.
 Once the queue is empty, it means that we have made the minimum cost spanning tree and return the result.

 # Technical design My Application
 ![image](../resources/ApplicationDiagram.png)